Kim Fowley: 1960s

 In London around 1967 Fowley collaborated with the Seekers' guitarist/arranger Keith Potger.
 Together (with Potger writing under the nom de plume John Martin) they wrote the lyrics to "Emerald City".
-Potger has said the song was originally quite unlike the eventual Seekers single, and that he heavily "Seeker-ized" the arrangement before presenting it to the group.
+Potger has said the song was originally quite unlike the eventual Seekers single, and he heavily "Seeker-ized" the arrangement before presenting it to the group.
 The tune was based on the "Ode To Joy" theme from Beethoven's ninth ("Choral") symphony.

 Fowley worked on occasion as a recording artist in the 1960s, issuing albums such as Love Is Alive and Well.
 In 1965, he wrote and produced a song about the psychedelic experience, "The Trip".
 In 1966 Fowley and Gail Sloatman (later Gail Zappa) recorded a spoken word single as "Bunny and Bear".
 The record is a satire of Sonny and Cher.

 With Brian Parker, Fowley co-wrote "Sea of Faces" for UK group, Unit Four Plus Two when he was living in England with P.J.
 Proby.
 The group recorded the song but it was never released.
 Another group, The Ways and Means who were managed by Ron Fairway recorded it and it was released on Pye 7N 17277.
 It became a minor hit for the band making it to no.39 on the Radio City City Sixty chart for the Sunday 1 to Sunday 8 January 1967 period, and to no. 41 on the Radio Caroline chart on the 21st.